4neesh/DevBlog/src/posts/034_phoenixProject.md

 <p>
 <strong>Kata</strong><br>
 Kata is described within The Phoenix Project to describe the lean processing and 'ironing out' of inefficiencies throughout the delivery of software.
 A focus upon kata enables Parts Unlimited to achieve the ten deploys per day.
-The kata of IT at Parts Unlimited demonstrated the presence of IT across the organisation, almost as like electricity.
+The kata of IT at Parts Unlimited demonstrated the presence of IT across the organisation, almost like electricity.
 The view of IT had shifted from a 'cost to reduce' to a source of competitive advantage.
 Parts Unlimited evolved their change management process, expectation of IT and care upon decisions for the growth and continued improvement of the company as a whole.
 </p>

 <br>